fschmid56/PretrainedSED/README.md

 ## Model Checkpoints

 The following is a list of checkpoints that we have created and worked with in our paper.
 For external checkpoints, we provide the download link.
-"Checkpoint Name" refers to the respective names in our [GitHub release](https://github.com/fschmid56/PretrainedSED/releases/tag/v0.0.1). **All model checkpoints** are automatically downloaded by running the code, or can be manually donwload from the [GitHub release](https://github.com/fschmid56/PretrainedSED/releases/tag/v0.0.1).
+"Checkpoint Name" refers to the respective names in our [GitHub release](https://github.com/fschmid56/PretrainedSED/releases/tag/v0.0.1). **All model checkpoints** are automatically downloaded by running the code, or can be manually downloaded from the [GitHub release](https://github.com/fschmid56/PretrainedSED/releases/tag/v0.0.1).

 | Model      | Pre-Training | Checkpoint Name    | Download Link                                                                                                             | Reference                                                                        |
 |------------|--------------|--------------------|---------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|